Palmetto Subdivision

 The Palmetto Subdivision is a CSX Transportation rail line in the Tampa Bay region of Florida.
+It runs from just south of Tampa south to Bradenton.

+Route description

-It runs from East Tampa and roughly parallels U.S. Route 41 south through Ruskin to Palmetto and Bradenton.
-The Palmetto Subdivision ends just south of Tropicana Yard in Oneco, where it connects with the Seminole Gulf Railway, a shortline that continues south into Sarasota.
+The north end of the Palmetto Subdivision is in East Tampa just north of the Alafia River, where it continues south from CSX's Tampa Terminal Subdivision.
+From East Tampa, it runs south and roughly parallels U.S. Route 41 through Ruskin to Palmetto.
+South of Palmetto, it crosses the Manatee River on a bascule bridge and enters Bradenton.
+After passing through downtown Bradenton, the Palmetto Subdivision ends just south of Tropicana Yard in Oneco, where it connects with the Seminole Gulf Railway, a shortline that continues south into Sarasota.

 The line notably serves The Mosaic Company's Riverview phosphate plant near the Alafia River, TECO Energy's Big Bend Power Station in southern Hillsoborough County, and Port Manatee in northern Manatee County.
 It also serves the Tropicana Juice Plant in Bradenton, with Tropicana's Juice Train continuing to be the most consistent service on the line today.

 Parrish Spur

 The Parrish Spur branches off the line in Palmetto and runs northeast to Ellenton, Parrish, and Willow.
 The line notably serves a Conrad Yelvington Distribution facility in Palmetto.
 Florida Power and Light owns the right-of-way east of Palmetto with the Florida Railroad Museum operating excursion trains on the line from its base in Parrish to Willow.
 CSX occasionally operates over the line to Willow to serve FPL's power plant there.